The Kingkiller Chronicle: Film and television

 In July 2013, 20th Century Fox optioned The Kingkiller Chronicle for a TV series.
-The production team included Arnon Milchan, Andrew Plotkin, Brad Weston, and Robert Lawrence.
+The production team included Arnon Milchan, Andrew Plotkin, Brad Weston, and Robert Lawrence, with Eric Heisserer writing the pilot episode and series bible, and executive producing it.
+Heisserer shopped the project in 2014, but announced he'd left the project in 2015.
 Two years later in October, the rights to the books expired and were reverted to Rothfuss.
 At the same time, Rothfuss announced that Lionsgate would be involved in adapting the series through a film, TV series, and video game.
-Hamilton creator Lin-Manuel Miranda was attached to executive produce the television series along with John Rogers, Jennifer Court, Robert Lawrence and Rothfuss, with music composed by Miranda.
-Showtime began developing the series as of October 2017 but ended their involvement two years later in September, causing the rights to return to Lionsgate TV, who are shopping it around.
+Hamilton creator Lin-Manuel Miranda was attached to serve as executive producer of the television series, along with John Rogers, Jennifer Court, Robert Lawrence, and Rothfuss, with music composed by Miranda.
+Showtime began developing the series as of October 2017, but ended their involvement two years later in September, causing the rights to return to Lionsgate TV, which is shopping it around.
+In 2022, Miranda confirmed he had exited the project.

 Lindsey Beer was hired to write the screenplay for the film in 2016, while Sam Raimi was announced as the director in 2018, one of several who reportedly sought the role.